 We have been working with several prestigious clinical research organisations to find a high number of qualified clinicians for complex trials all over the UK.
 This opportunity is great for doctors who have a keen interest in research or those who want to strengthen their CV and learn valuable skills which can be utilised in any setting.
 Previous experience in clinical research is desirable but not compulsory, these opportunities tend to go very quickly so please get in touch today if you’d like to discuss the work available.

 Explore career options/non-medical

 As well as exploring medical options outside of the NHS, some doctors want to pursue non-medical careers such as training to be a personal trainer, a nutritionist, starting a property portfolio, producing music and DJing or starting their own business.
 Working as a locum doctor allows time to support these interests without losing clinical skills.

 The process to register with us for locum work is straight forward, you will be sent a welcome email which will prompt you to complete and send in the compliance documents.
 Once we have all the documents on file, your dedicated recruitment consultant will be able to offer you suitable roles, liaise with the trusts or employers and secure you the best placement available.
 Most trusts pay weekly but there are some exceptions which your recruitment consultant will make you aware of before you accept the position.

 If you are thinking about taking an F3 year or have any questions about the type of work we have mentioned, you can use our virtual assistant, Emily, to navigate your query to the right team and we will give you a call back.
-Alternatively, you can contact us here and we will be happy to help.
+Alternatively, you can register with A&E Agency or you can contact us here and we will be happy to help.